-Arkansas maintained access to health insurance for young children in families up to 200 percent of the federal poverty level for the past five years, but most parents in those families are not eligible.
-Family income must be below 18 percent of the federal poverty for working parents to qualify, which is the lowest income eligibility level in the country.
-Income eligibility for child care subsidies is 158 percent of poverty, but more than 1,700 eligible children are on a waiting list to receive a subsidy.
-Arkansas dramatically increased funding for public prekindergarten, from \$8 million in 2002 to \$71 million in 2006.
+Utah maintained access to health insurance between 2001 and 2006 for young children in families up to 200 percent of the federal poverty level, but most parents in those families are not eligible.
+Family income must be below 49 percent of poverty for working parents to qualify.
+Access to child care subsidies has not changed substantially, remaining around 185 percent of poverty.
+Utah is one of 12 states that do not fund a public prekindergarten program.